 Jesus said then said to him “”Were there not ten cleansed?
 But where are the nine?
 There are none found that returned to give glory to God, save this stranger.”

 And I love this last part, Jesus continues and tells him “Arise; go thy way.
 Thy faith hath made thee whole.”
 Literally he is saying to this Samaritan Leper “Your faith has saved you.”

-That day the Samaritan Leper got more than healing from his leprosy or winning a deep wrinkle cream, he found Salvation in Christ.
+That day the Samaritan Leper got more than healing from his leprosy, he found Salvation in Christ.
 It pays to be truly thankful.